 ○ Figure 9 provides an overview of the Act on Proper Technical Intern Training and Protection of Technical Intern Trainees (hereinafter the "Technical Intern Training Act") that was enforced on November 1, 2017.
-In particular, the Act establishes regulations prohibiting acts that infringe the human rights of technical intern trainees etc. and the required penalties for violations, and puts in place measures relating to the protection etc. of technical intern trainees including appropriate response to issues raised and reported by technical intern trainees.
+In particular, the Act establishes regulations prohibiting acts that infringe the human rights of technical intern trainees etc. and the required penalties for violations, and puts in place measures relating to the protection etc. of technical intern trainees including appropriate response to issues raised and reported by technical intern trainees, and liaison and coordination relating to transfers/relocations of technical intern trainees.